 Meat:

-1 lb yves beef strips or regular beef strips (any meat can be used, if a low cost cut – marinade overnight in a mix of soy sauce, garlic & ginger)
+yves beef strips or regular beef strips (any meat can be used, if a low cost cut – marinade overnight in a mix of soy sauce, garlic & ginger)

 Sauce: